Stabilizers for ergodic actions and invariant random expansions of non-archimedean Polish groups: Abstract

 \section{Abstract}

 {Let $G$ be a closed permutation group on a countably infinite set $\Omega$, which acts transitively but not highly transitively.
-If $G$ is oligomorphic, has no algebraicity and weakly eliminates imaginaries, we prove that any p.m.p.\ ergodic action $G\curvearrowright (X,\mu)$ is either essentially free or essentially transitive.
+If $G$ is oligomorphic, has no algebraicity and weakly eliminates imaginaries, we prove that any probability measure preserving ergodic action $G\curvearrowright (X,\mu)$ is either essentially free or essentially transitive.
+As this stabilizers rigidity result concerns a class of non locally compact Polish groups, our methods of proof drastically differ from that of similar results in the realm of locally compact groups.
+We bring the notion of dissociation from exchangeability theory in the context of stabilizers rigidity by proving that if $G\lneq\Sym(\Omega)$ is a transitive, proper, closed subgroup, which has no algebraicity and weakly eliminates imaginaries, then any dissociated probability measure preserving action of $G$ is either essentially free or essentially transitive.
 A key notion that we develop in our approach is that of invariant random expansions, which are $G$-invariant probability measures on the space of expansions of the canonical (model theoretic) structure associated with $G$.
-We also initiate the study of invariant random subgroups for Polish groups and prove that -- although the result for p.m.p.\ ergodic actions fails for the group $\Sym(\Omega)$ of all permutation of $\Omega$ -- any ergodic invariant random subgroup of $\Sym(\Omega)$ is essentially transitive.} \\
+We also initiate the study of invariant random subgroups for Polish groups and prove that -- although the result for p.m.p.\ ergodic actions fails for the group $\Sym(\Omega)$ of all permutations of $\Omega$ -- any ergodic invariant random subgroup of $\Sym(\Omega)$ is essentially transitive.} \\